ninrod/dotfiles/README.md

 * note: the alias `v` is mapped to `nvim`. ([neovim](https://neovim.io/) is a fork of vim.
 It's my main editor.)

 * That's it, your're all set.

-## Bonus: Changing themes

-* To change Themes you have to alter `dot/tmux.conf`, `dot/vimrc`, `dot/zshrc` (for prompt theme) and your terminal theme.
-* there's a `conf` folder that can help you with that.
-* I've also provided a [solarized-theme](https://github.com/ninrod/dotfiles/releases/tag/solarized-theme) tag and a [papercolor-theme](https://github.com/ninrod/dotfiles/releases/tag/papercolor-theme) as example setups.

 ## VIM: Powerful shell text editor.
 Tweaked with plugins.